 Steal other users

-Externally, the share and volume game are traditional tools for brands who want to increase profits.
+Externally, the share and volume game are traditional tools for brands who want to increase brand profit.
 Either stealing other users or getting current users to use more.

 Offensive Share Gains.

-Use it when you have a significant Competitive Advantage or you see untapped needs in the market.
+Use it when you have a significant Competitive Advantage or see untapped market needs.
 Or opportunistic, use first mover advantage on new technology.

 Defensive Share Stance.